-Going down the road just beyond Villa Crespi a surprise awaits.
-Right in front of your eyes, San Giulio Island appears in the middle of the lake; however, it is from the main square of Orta that you can best admire it in all its beauty and magnificence.
+Going down the road just beyond Villa Crespi, a surprise awaits.
+Right in front of your eyes, San Giulio Island appears in the middle of the lake; however, it is from Orta’s main square that you can best admire it in all its beauty and magnificence.

 Walking through the cobblestone alleys and following Ettore Bossi Street, you’ll reach the main square, Piazza Mario Motta, which rewards you with a final surprise.
 In front of our eyes, you’ll have a perfect, unique view of the lake and San Giulio Island with all of its fascinating buildings and the monastery with its bell tower overlooking the island itself.

 You cannot help but to sit by the pier and enjoy the view, perhaps while eating an ice cream from one of the various gelaterie along the main road.